samirmartins/pydaq/docs/get_model_nidaq.md

 In the **Config signal** button, the user can customize the signal parameters.

 ### Advanced Settings
-The library used for obtaining mathematical models is SysidentPy.
+The library used for obtaining mathematical models is [SysidentPy](https://sysidentpy.org).
 It is a Python module for System Identification using NARMAX models, built on top of numpy and distributed under the 3-Clause BSD license.
 You can configure its parameters and customize the way the mathematical model is obtained.
 Read more about this in the [SysidentPy documentation](https://sysidentpy.org/).

 By pressing the **Get Model** button, the program will start and the model will be obtained.

 ## Run Get model from the command line

-# Defining parameters
 ```python
 # Importing PYDAQ
 from pydaq.get_model import GetModel